n-dimensiones/un_mundo_nuevo/README.md

 Copyright and license

-For use in production or commercial purchases the one corresponding to your need. https://www.soft8soft.com/licensing/
+For the use in production or commercial the corresponding license is required, do not hesitate to consult me for a discount or visit my website to access it. https://www.soft8soft.com/licensing/

-All image and audio files (including * .png, * .jpg, * .svg, * .mp3, * .wav and * .ogg) are licensed under the CC-BY-NC license.
-They are not provided because, crowdfounding support is needed to maintain the project and to be able to continue developing, expanding and achieving the objectives of making multiplayer and screen resolutions better, middle and high
+All image and audio files (including *.glTF, * .png, * .jpg, * .svg, * .mp3, * .wav and * .ogg) are licensed under the CC-BY-NC license.
+No more than the binaries are provided because this project needs voluntary support to be funded in the portal crowdfunding patreon and to know how to use your own meshes you have the videotutorials.
+Only with your support I will be able to maintain and continue developing, expanding what has already been achieved and the new goals and improvements that come out, better screen resolutions, multiplayer mode, VR, AVR, etc.

 current bugs_errors
-cada 15 dias tienes correcciones periodicas con descargar la ultima version
+every 15 days you have periodic corrections with download the latest version